OsmondOlive/bioflowhub/_posts/2026-05-12-sleep-and-recovery.md

 <figure class="post-figure">
   <img src="/assets/img/posts/sleep-recovery-hero.webp" alt="Person sleeping deeply in a dark bedroom with warm ambient light" class="post-img">
-  <figcaption>Sleep is not a passive state — it is one of the most active and consequential biological processes your body performs.</figcaption>
+  <figcaption>Sleep is not a passive state.
+It is one of the most active and consequential biological processes your body performs.</figcaption>
 </figure>

 If you had to choose a single intervention to improve your health, performance, mood, and longevity all at once, sleep would be the strongest candidate the science has to offer.
 Yet it remains the most consistently sacrificed variable in modern life, treated as something you do when there is nothing more important to do.